j-mastr/sevdesk-php-sdk/README.md

 # itsmind/sevdesk-php-client

 > This unofficial package provides an SDK to access the [sevDesk API](https://api.sevdesk.de/) using PHP.
-It is auto-generated using the [OpenAPI-Generator](https://openapi-generator.tech), with slight adjustments to the original [OpenAPI specification](https://api.sevdesk.de/OpenAPI/Index/output.yaml).
+It is auto-generated using the [OpenAPI-Generator](https://openapi-generator.tech), with slight adjustments to the official [OpenAPI specification](https://api.sevdesk.de/openapi.yaml).
 >
 > For support regarding the API, please contact the sevDesk support directly.